 There are a number of reputable organisations that can help you organise your gap year.
 They have ready-made activities, take care of some of the practicalities and have a proper concern for safety and security.

 On the other hand, a gap year means it will be one year later before you are in the job market and earning a salary.

 - If your chosen course is a long one, this could be a consideration.

 - In a few subjects it may take you a little while to get back into serious study – but most students soon catch up again.

-If you are thinking about taking a gap year it is still best to apply to UCAS during your final year at school or college as a 'deferred applicant'.
+If you are thinking about taking a gap year you can apply to UCAS during your final year at school or college – or after you have received your results – as a 'deferred applicant'.